davidebuzzao/eabenchmark/README.md

 Discover what method to use to get the most accurate functional characterization of your omics data.
 Alternatively, test your own EA method with our generalized benchmark.

+## **!!!
+Please, refer to this [bitbucket repo](https://bitbucket.org/sonnhammergroup/eabenchmark/) to download all data and results if you want to reproduce the EAbenchmark.**

 ## Getting Started